microsoft/Power-Fx/docs/regular-expressions.md

 Note that the submatch in `(?<submatch>a+)+` cannot be empty, as there must be at least one `a` in he submatch, and is supported.

+## Unicode

+Power Fx regular expressions use Unicode categories for the definitions of `\w`, `\d`, and `\s`, with specific categories available through `\p{..}`.

+There can be some variation in these definitions across platforms.
+For example, the Unicode standard is updated from time to time with new characters which will later be implemented by platforms at their own pace.
+Variations of results between platforms on these character changes can be expected until all platforms are updated.

+Power Fx regular expressions will ensure that category information is always available for the Basic Multilingual Plane (characters `\u0` to `\uffff`).
+Some platforms do not implement categories for characters in the Supplementary Multilingual Plane and abouve (U+10000 through U+10ffff).
+This is not usually a concern as characters in the Basic Multilingual Plane (`\u0` to `\uffff`) are the most commonly used.
+Consider using character values directly instead of categories if your scenario involves characters at or above U+10000 and test your formulas on the platforms you intend to use.

+There can also be small edge case differences between platforms.
+For example, some platforms may not see `ſ` as matching `s` when **MatchOptions.IgnoreCase** is invoked.
+If these characters are important for your scenario, use a character class such as `[ſsS]` to match in a case insensitive manner that explicitly includes the characters desired.